 The topic of health, and what it is to be healthy, is overwhelming and ambiguous.
-I remember, around 7 years ago, my stepdad telling me that scientists have confirmed bacon is healthy.
-However, over the last 7 years, scientists have changed their mind’s about bacon hundreds of times.
+I remember, around 7 years ago, my stepdad told me that scientists have confirmed that bacon is healthy.
+However, over the last 7 years, scientists have changed their mind’s about bacon a hundred times.
 7 years on, and I am still in the dark about the pig derived meat.

 Confused?
 Well, I believe that peoples illnesses, diseases, aches and pains are due to their inner negative emotions which are translated into a physical form.
 More on this in my next post .
 However, in this post I will revert back to the exterior health of a person as physically taking care of yourself is still needed for overall health.